aysh01/ScanKaro/README.md

 ## Do Make Sure that you've created a [MongoDB Atlas Cluster](https://www.mongodb.com/atlas) and have connected it to [MongoDB Compass](https://www.mongodb.com/try/download/community) ( Use, compass if required for better UI ) ..

+## Also, don't forget to import json files into your Db ..
 ## Usage

 Inside venv directory